janjiralakirankumar/Azure-Labs/README.md

     - Select "SSH public key".

 11. **SSH public key source**:
-    - Choose `Generate new key pair` or use an existing one.
+    - Choose `Generate new key pair` and Enter the name as `DemoKeyPair-YourName`(Or)
+    - Use an existing one.

 12. Click on `Next: Disks`.